-Master Program in Accounting & Financial Management
+Master Program in Accounting, Valuation & Financial Management

 Key topics include financial reporting principles, business control, capital budgeting, financial analysis and corporate valuation.
 In all our courses we take an analytical and international perspective.
 For example, in the financial reporting core courses we focus on the main concepts and principles that lie behind most international accounting standards such as IFRS.
 Consequently, the insights you get in the program remain valuable also when concrete financial standards change.
 We see accounting as a language you need to understand in order to properly analyze and understand a business corporation.